kubeden/brawl/README.md

-# Brawl - A simple bash-written crawler
+# Brawl

-This is a simple crawler taking a wordlist as a source of input.
+This is a simple bash-written crawler taking a wordlist as a source of input.

 # Usage